DaKine23/gogrep/README.md

 $ gogrep "bar" "*.json"
 ```

-Doing so in the VS Code terminal, will allow you to open a file with cursor at the position of the finding.
+Doing so in the VS Code terminal, will allow you to open a file with cursor at the position of the finding.(**ctrl + click**)

 *example output :*